|

 crowd, his efforts on the arias, including "Nessun Dorma," earned Bolton the

+evening's first standing ovation.
 And while his skill in this arena (much maligned by

 critics) is still evolving, he helped pull it off by not taking it too seriously.
+He set up the arias with jokes about experiments and

 singing along, and at the end of a sustained high note (which was met by equally sustained